-Let’s face it, meat is resource intensive and we could feed more of the world on less land if we just all ate less of it, right?
+Let’s face it, meat is resource intensive and we could feed more people if we all just ate veg, right?
 Well, not necessarily.
-Under an ecological model of agriculture, I might even ague that eating a combination of meat and plants is the most balanced option.
+Under an ecological model of agriculture, I will ague that eating a combination of meat and plants is the most balanced and ethical choice.

-Okay, here me out; I’m not trying to convert you to carnivores but I would like to make the case that the debate isn’t as clear cut as it seems.
+Okay, here me out; I’m probably not going to convert your vegetarian ways but I would like to make the case that the debate isn’t as clear cut as it seems.
 Heresy, I know.
-Please hear me out before sending me to the proverbial butter’s block.
+Before sending me to the proverbial butter’s block, hear me out.

 According to the NaturalNews.com article Four Reasons People Become Vegetarian most people are vegetarians for one or more of the following reasons (Jones-Shoeman, 2011): health, environment, ethics (the killing of animals), and global food shortages.
-In my argument, I will attempt to address each reason, though, as I feel that issues of health, the killing of animals, and food shortages are extremely debatable, I will more heavily focus my attention on environmental impact (which I will address last).
+In defence of meat, I will attempt to address each of these, though, as I feel that issues of health, the killing of animals, and food shortages are extremely debatable, I will more heavily focus my attention on environmental impact (which I will address last).

-Ethical Reasons (The Killing Of Animals) I have personally killed an animal, for the purposes of consumption and, I’ll be honest, I cried.
-For the last year now, students and I have been raising tilapia in an aquaponics system at Jasper Place High School.
+Ethical Reasons (The Killing Of Animals) I have personally killed an animal, for the purposes of consumption and, I’ll be honest, it is hard.
+For the last year and a half, students and I have been raising tilapia in an aquaponics system at Jasper Place High School.
 On more than one occasion, I have helped students remove a large fish from the tank and killed it; I have come to realize what it means to consume an animal.
 It is a very strange thing to look an animal in the eye, to understand that it knows that you are going to take its life, and to do it anyway.
 In truth, it hurts.
-Killing an animal is a sobering experience and when I look around at the ten or so culinary arts students who are standing there with me, I can see that each and every one of them is feeling the same thing; but that’s the point.
-Most people have no idea where their food comes from, let alone the significance of slaughtering an animal; pre-packaged, pre-prepared food removes consumers from the processes that sustain life, though, here’s the kicker, that fish-stick you had for lunch was a living breathing being and someone killed it on your behalf and that is an important thing to understand.
+Killing an animal is a sobering experience and when I look around at the ten or so culinary arts students who are standing there with me, I can see that each and every one of them is feeling the same thing but that’s the point.
+Most people have no idea where their food comes from, let alone the significance of slaughtering an animal; pre-packaged, pre-prepared food removes consumers from the processes that sustain life.
+Though, here’s the kicker, that fish-stick you had for lunch was also a living breathing being that someone killed on your behalf.
+That is important to understand.
 It may sound like I’m arguing in favour of vegetarianism but what I’m really advocating for is a closer connection to our food.
-In truth, to say that it’s ok to eat vegetables but not animals is to anthropomorphize one kingdom and not another.
+In truth, to say that it is ok to eat vegetables but not animals is to anthropomorphize one kingdom and not another.
 A living thing is a living thing and to say that one species is more important than another is to forget that each organism contributes to the resiliency of life.
-Evolutionarily speaking, it makes sense that we more easily identify with animals; as animals ourselves, it’s probably much easier to empathize with our closer relatives.
+Evolutionarily speaking, it makes sense that we more easily identify with animals, as animals ourselves, it is probably much easier to empathize with closer relatives.
 Hence the “I won’t eat anything with a face” philosophy.
 Don’t get me started on mushrooms who are more closely related to the animal kingdom than the plants.

 Global Food Shortages Isn’t meat production far more resource intensive?
 Absolutely, and we could produce far more vegetables (and food) if we moved away from producing animals for consumption (I will address this, in a moment).
-In truth, though,already produce enough food to feed ten billion people (Holt Gimenez, 2012); the problem isn’t one of production but of distribution and inequality.
-However, I do think that we could be growing our food better and on less land; using urban agriculture, as an example,
+In truth, the world already produces enough food to feed ten billion people (Holt Gimenez, 2012); the problem isn’t one of production but of distribution and inequality.
+However, I do think that we could be growing our food better and on less land; using urban agriculture, as an example.

 Environment Before beginning, just to prove that I don’t have my head in the sand, here are some frightening statistic about the current state of meat production: